1. I Stopped Defaulting to My Credit Cards

 Instead of “outsmarting” the banks, I was sabotaging my own credit score.

-I made a concerted effort to pay off my car and furniture credit card by the end of 2013, which would mean monthly payments of $450.
+I made a concerted effort to pay off my car and furniture credit card by the end of the year, which would mean monthly payments of $450.
 Combined with using my credit cards less, I was on my way to drastically lowering my credit utilization and increasing my credit score.

-“I made a concerted effort to pay off my car and furniture credit card by the end of 2013, which would mean monthly payments of $450.”
+“I made a concerted effort to pay off my car and furniture credit card by the end of the year, which would mean monthly payments of $450.”

 3. I Resisted Opening New Credit